theinningclub/buns.fyi/content/ndr/index.md

 ## Where is it?

-We deliver donut delights to:
+We *might* deliver donut delights to:
+* Barus and Holley
+* Engineering Research Center
+* Faunce
 * John D Rockefeller Library
-  * Floors 1–4
 * Sciences Library
-  * Basement
-  * Mezzanine
-  * Floor 3
-  * Floors 7–13
+* Watson CIT

 ## Where isn't it?

 We at the NDR understand that not everyone is comfortable seeing a naked body.
-We respect that, so every year we declare certain areas of the libraries as no-go zones for our runners.
+We respect that, so every year we declare certain areas of the aforementioned as no-go zones for our runners.

 The following locations will be sign-posted no nudity (and no donut) zones:
+* Barus and Holley
+  * Floors 2–7
+* Engineering Research Center
+  * Floors 2–3
+* Faunce
+  * The Underground
 * John D Rockefeller Library
   * Absolute Quiet Room (Level A)
 * Sciences Library
+  * Basement
+  * Mezzanine
+  * Floor 3
   * Floor 4
   * Floor 5
   * Floor 6
+* Watson CIT
+  * Floor 4–5

 If you're on these floors, you won't see a runner, and you can continue to work in peace!